 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

 The tank battalions, on January 28, were given the job of protecting the beaches.
 The 192nd was assigned the coastline from Paden Point to Limay along Bataan’s east coast, while the battalion’s half-tracks were used to patrol the roads.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.
 While doing this job, the tankers noticed that each morning when the PT boats were off the coast they were attacked by Japanese Zeros.
 The tank crews made arrangements with the PT boats at a certain place at a certain time.
 The Zeros arrived and attacked.
 This time they were met from fire from the boats but also from the machine guns of the tanks and half-tracks.
 When the Zeros broke off the attack, they had lost nine of twelve planes.

-Companies A & C were ordered to the west coast of Bataan while B Company – which was held in reserve – and 17th Ordnance held the southern shore of Bataan.
+Companies A and C were ordered to the west coast of Bataan while B Company – which was held in reserve – and 17th Ordnance held the southern shore of Bataan.
 The tankers were awake all night and attempted to sleep under the jungle canopy, during the day, which protected them from being spotted by Japanese reconnaissance planes.
 During the night, they were kept busy with repeated threats both on and offshore.

 The tank battalions, on their own, took up the job of protecting the airfields at Cabcaban, Bataan, and Mariveles, since Japanese paratroopers were known to be available.
 The tanks and half-tracks were well hidden in the jungle around the airfields and different plans were in place to be used against Japanese forces.
 There was only one major alert in March when 73 Japanese planes came over.